eduardoboucas/js-promise-queue/README.md

 1. `items`: An array of items that will generate Promises
 1. `factory`: A factory function that:
-    - Is called for each item, with its value as the only parameter
+    - Is called for each item, with its value as the first parameter and its index as the second
     - Returns a Promise
 1. `options`: An optional options object, with one or more of these properties:
     - `interval`: Time (in milliseconds) to wait in between Promise executions